 Belorussian zone of exclusion is now called the "radiation ecological forest reserve."
-Most of the villages within it are very remote.
-Many have no roads, and the only way to get there is by driving some tractor or on foot.
+Some of the villages within it are very remote.
+They have no roads, and the only way to get there is by driving some tractor or on foot.

 Finally, here is a village...nameless.

 It is hard for me to describe what I feel, when I come in a village with no people, but I will try- first is a feeling, like I got deaf.
 The silence is tremendous.
 No birds singing, no wind, nothing that can break this silence.
 Villages more picturesque than towns, houses and sheds do not look real.
 All look painted and I feel, like I walk inside of this painting.